 - Purchase locks for your new home or arrange to have them installed upon moving in.

-3 WEEKS before Moving Day
+3 Weeks Before Moving Day

-- Cancel newspaper delivery.
+- Cancel your newspaper delivery service.

 - Order new checks so they’re ready by moving day.

-1 WEEK before Moving Day
+1 Week Before Moving Day

 - Pack a suitcase with clothing and other personal items.